authgear/authgear-server/docs/specs/workflow-customization.md

 }
 ```

-### Alternative design if Expressions were not used
+### Unused design that allow nested steps

-Here we show how would the configuration looks like if expressions were not used.
+Here we show how would the configuration looks like if nested steps were allowed.
-We take the [Use case example 5](#use-case-example-5-comprehensive-example) and rewrite it.
+We take the [Use case example 6](#use-case-example-6-comprehensive-example) and rewrite it.

 ```yaml
 identification_methods: